JumboCode Website Redesign

 I built JumboCode's first design system and created a dedicated Figma file for the club.
 This streamlined developer handoff and left future members with a structured foundation to build on.

-Figma structure diagram
+JumboCode Figma file structure

 Figma file structure